-(D) Catastrophe cost in excess of the catastrophe value from part A of the merit-rated credibility table in effect for the retrospective policy year shall not be included in the annual evaluation or final settlement of that retrospective policy year.
+(D) Catastrophe cost in excess of two hundred fifty thousand dollars for a retrospective policy year as defined in rule 4123-17-41 of the Administrative Code, shall not be included in the annual evaluation or final settlement of that retrospective policy year.

-(E) Notwithstanding the provisions of this rule, the administrator may consider any special circumstances which may affect the determination of a catastrophe loss.
+(E) Notwithstanding the provisions of this rule, the administrator may consider any special circumstances which may affect the determination of a catastrophe .